-Virtual assistants are the best way to save time during a Kickstarter project, for these useful aides can do a lot of the heavy lifting for a very affordable fee.
+Virtual assistants help you to save time during a Kickstarter project, because these useful aides can do a lot of the heavy lifting for a very affordable fee.
 Upwork is one popular source for these assistants but Zirtual is another platform that specifically caters for VA’s.
 Either way, this is an ideal way to delegate various tasks and use the time saved to focus on other matters.

 2. Making a Video

-With this in mind, the video should firstly focus on explaining the benefits and features of the product.
-In the middle, you can tell the viewer all about the people behind the project and then lastly, leave a call for action to get viewers to back the project.
+With this in mind, the video should first focus on explaining the benefits and features of the product.
+In the middle, you can tell the viewer all about the people behind the project.
+Finally, you should leave a call to action to get viewers to back the project.

-Although the objective in not to create a video worthy of Netflix, you should still use high quality cameras and editing software to create something special to represent the project.
+Although the objective is not to create a video worthy of Netflix, you should still use high-quality cameras and editing software to create something special that accurately represents the project.

 3. Placing Affordable Adverts

-Most Kickstarter projects are starting a campaign due to insufficient funding so the advertising budget is likely quite a thin one.
-However, Facebook and Instagram are still very affordable ways to reach out to a defined target market but there is also Taboola, which is a much cheaper alternative to Google Ads.
-At the same time, many organisations report better results on Taboola to any other platform so a creative approach could work wonders for getting the project some real traction.
+Most Kickstarter projects are launch on Kickstarter due to insufficient funding so the advertising budget is probably quite a thin one.
+While Facebook and Instagram are still very affordable platforms on which to reach out to a defined target market, there is also Taboola.
+Taboola is a much cheaper alternative to Google Ads.
+Moreover, many organizations report better results on Taboola than any other platform so a creative approach could work wonders for getting the project some real traction.

-Simply put, people are also much more likely to respond to someone who has made an introduction and this is something a virtual assistant can do.
-Ie. They can reach out and make introductions to bloggers who should then be more receptive to your messages.
+In other words, people on LinkedIn are also much more likely to respond to someone who has made an introduction and this is something a virtual assistant can do.
+They can reach out and make introductions to bloggers who should then be more receptive to your messages.

 5. Interacting through Alternative Social Media